 The Florida personal representative is usually appointed in the deceased’s will.
-This will usually be honored by the Court as long as the person or entity who is named is legally qualified to serve as a personal representative for an Estate in Florida.
+This will usually be honored by the Court if the person or entity who is named is legally qualified to serve as a personal representative for an Estate in Florida.

 If the deceased died without a will, which is referred to as intestate probate administration, then the Court will appoint a person close to the deceased to serve as the Personal Representative of an Estate.
 Ideally, this will be the deceased’s spouse.
 If the deceased does not have a spouse, or if the spouse declines to act as the personal representative of the Estate, then the personal representative will usually be the person who is selected by a majority in the interest of the heirs or an heir who is the nearest degree of relation to the deceased, depending on the discretion of the Court.

 If the heirs of the Estate cannot come to an agreement as to who should be the personal representative of the Estate, then the Court will hold a hearing and the judge will appoint a personal representative at such hearing.

 As stated in Florida 733.302 and 733.303, any person who is 18 years of age and a resident of Florida upon the death to the decedent qualifies as to act as a personal representative, unless that individual is: